Certification Course Overview

 Demonstrate a knowledge of ACA administrative processes:

-Demonstrate a knowledge of and appropriately model teaching and learning theory:
+Demonstrate a knowledge of teaching and learning theory:

 Demonstrate ability to paddle efficiently and comfortably in venue utilizing: